ringcentral/ringcentral-api-docs/docs/basics/sandbox.md

     * add and set devices;
     * etc.

-    For more details please visit our [Learning Center](http://success.ringcentral.com/RCSupportPortalLearningCenter?LCtabId=getting_0).

 Your Sandbox account is now ready to be used.
 You can now direct API calls to `https://platform.devtest.ringcentral.com`.

 ## Deactivation of idle sandbox accounts